VoluteModular/dashR/README.md

     </ul>
   <li>Shift In:
     <ul>
-    <li>This input xpects a 5V trigger pulse to rotate the shift register.
+    <li>This input expects a 5V trigger pulse to rotate the shift register.
 It is tolerant of higher voltages.</li>
     </ul>
   </ul>
   <li>5 3.5mm outputs:</li>